ni/measurement-plugin-converter-python/src/ui_creator/README.md

 - Graph Array Output
 - Progress Bar

-#### Note

-- Unsupported data elements will not be bound though they are already present in the inputted UI file.

 ### Prerequisites

 For update command,

 - The Measurement UI file that is created in the File Explorer directly will be invalid and hence it has to be created from Measurement Plug-In UI Editor.
 - Atleast one control/indicator should be present.

+### Limitations

+- Though [unsupported data elements for update command](#unsupported-data-elements-for-update-command) are already present in the inputted UI file but without being bound to some input or output, the elements will not be bind.
+Instead new elements for the data type will be created if the [data type](#supported-data-types) of the input/output is supported.
+- Path, Enum, DoubleXYData and their array counterpart data types are yet to be supported.

 ### Event logger